cgerards/check24-gendev/DEVELOPER_GUIDELINE.md

 ## 1 How Product Teams Build and Integrate Home Widgets

-This document explains how decentralized CHECK24 product teams can develop, register, and deliver their own Home Widgets across Web and Android.
+This document explains how decentralized CHECK24 product teams can develop, register, and deliver their own Home Widgets across **Web and Android**.

 **The core idea**:
 - Each product domain (Travel, Home, Shopping, etc.) provides its own Speedboat microservice.
-- A central Orchestrator aggregates these Speedboats and returns the final list of widgets to be rendered on the Home Screen.
+- A central Orchestrator returns a final list of widgets to be rendered on the Home Screen, along with their types and their **data URLs**.
-- Web and Mobile Apps behave as simple Renderers.
-They render whatever widget configuration the Orchestrator returns.
+- **Frontend renders the widgets and fetches the data directly from the Speedboats.**
 - Updates to content and styling do not require app releases.

 ![Flowchart Architecutre](./images/flowchart_architecture.svg)